sogobanwo/Web3bridge-Rust-Masterclass-Cohort-I/tasks/week-1/Day-5-task-1 & 2.md

 ## Requirements:

-- Print out a list of tickets and their information for an event
+- Print out a list of books and their information
-- Tickets can be Backstage, Vip, and Standard
+- Books can be Fiction, Magazine, and SciFi
-- Backstage and Vip tickets include the ticket holder's name
+- Magazine and Fiction books include the authors name

-## All tickets include the price
+## All books include the price

 ## Notes:

-- Use an enum for the tickets with data associated with each variant
+- Use an enum for the books with data associated with each variant
-- Create one of each ticket and place into a vector
+- Create one of each book and place into a vector
-- Use a match expression while iterating the vector to print the ticket info
+- Use a match expression while iterating the vector to print the book info

 ---